bbc/stump/README.md

 # Stump
 [![Build Status](https://travis-ci.org/bbc/stump.svg?branch=master)](https://travis-ci.org/bbc/stump)

-Stump is an Elixir log wrapper that allows you to pass Maps into the built in Logger function, returning them in a JSON format and outputting to a file in Production mode.
+Stump is an Elixir log wrapper that allows you to pass Maps/Structs into the built in Logger function, returning them in a JSON format and outputting to a file in Production mode.
 Providing you with the ability to write more descriptive log messages and send logs to services expecting logs in the json/map format.
 The library is not limited to maps, it can also take in strings and create JSON formatted log messages.